Skip to main content

 • When dragging the appointment across the planning board: Drag & Drop Tooltip

-In case of an invalid drop, the tooltip will be different: Drag & Drop Tooltip and the drop will be rejected.
+When the drop is invalid, the tooltip changes: Drag & Drop Tooltip and the drop is rejected.

 • When hovering over the appointment: Drag & Drop Tooltip